-The Yucatec originated from Yucatan Peninsula in Mexico and arrived in Belize in the mid-nineteenth century as refugees from the Guerra de Castes (Caste War).
+The Yucatec originated from Yucatán Peninsula in Mexico and arrived in Belize in the mid-nineteenth century as refugees from the Guerra de Castes (‘Caste War’).
 They now reside in the Corozal, Orange Walk, and Cayo Districts.
 Today the Yucatec Maya are primarily English and Spanish speakers.

-The Mopan Maya moved to Belize in 1886 from the Peten region of Guatemala to escape taxation and forced labour.
-Mopan Maya settlements are located in San Antonio Village in Toledo District and there are also other villages in the Cayo District.
+The Mopan Maya moved to Belize in 1886 from the Petén region of Guatemala to escape taxation and forced labour.
+Mopan Maya settlements are located in San Antonio village in Toledo District and there are also other villages in the Cayo District.

-Belize's Mayans are mainly subsistence farmers.
+Belize’s Maya are mainly subsistence farmers.
 The Maya have experienced continued encroachment on their lands by non-indigenous settlers and large scale logging and petroleum enterprises which threaten their traditional territories and way of life.

 Original Maya